How to Choose the Best Virtual Conference Platform?

 - Operating systems/browsers supported?

-- Data storage, data security and data retention: This one is HUGE.
+- Data security and data retention: This is HUGE.
 Consumer privacy and data protection has fast become a critical requirement for attendees that are joining events whether they are physical or virtual.
 Every virtual event that you host generates a mountain of data ranging from attendee personal details (email address, IP address) to sponsor data.
-In privacy-conscious times, it is critical for you and your organization to understand your legal obligations with this data.
+In privacy-conscious times, it is critical for your organization to understand its legal obligations with this data.
 As soon as you collect and store information about someone else, YOU become responsible for ensuring their information is kept securely and used appropriately.
 In the US, the Data Protection Act (as well as HIPPA and other privacy laws) apply.
 If you have just one or more attendees joining from Europe, then the new General Data Protection Regulation (GDPR) law (effective May 25th 2018) applies.
 This is a major policy the EU put into effect in order to protect consumers when their data is captured by any 3rd party organization.
 GDPR applies to anyone collecting data on a European citizen no matter your size nor where you and the platform collecting the data are located.
 GDPR includes hefty fines of up to €20 Million.
 California passed a data privacy law, similar to GDPR, effective Jan 1, 2020 called The California Consumer Privacy Act (CCPA).
 The law allows any California consumer to demand to see all the information (and request to be deleted) a company has saved on them, as well as a full list of all the third parties (i.e. your virtual conference provider, event sponsors, etc.) that the individuals data was shared with.
 In addition, the California law allows consumers to sue companies if the privacy guidelines are violated, even if there is no breach.
 There are 15 additional states right now that are contemplating legislation along the lines of CCPA.

 Click here to read an article outlining 4 Steps to Enabling Privacy of Event Data.

-Your conference data will be stored and managed by your virtual conference vendor (data processor).
-Make sure that your provider has proper security controls in place and make sure all rights to it are maintained by you.
+Your conference data will be stored and managed by your 3rd party virtual conference vendor (data processor).
+Make sure that your provider has proper security controls in place and make sure all rights to your data are maintained by you.
 Ask about:

-- Where (what country) is the data hosted?
+- Where (what country) is the platform hosted and data stored?

 - Their policies regarding your data.
 You’ll want to quickly recover your data if you choose to stop using the service, you’ll want to easily export your data and take it elsewhere.